transformersprimeabcxyz/NETAESBenchmark/README.md

 014ms slower which approaches your margin !
 ```

-- 0.001ms gain during a single iteration for a 170byte buffer doesn't seem like much but you can try to run the program with a higher `_iterations` value and bigger buffer sizes and you'll see this difference could add up to **tens of seconds** *(11.2 seconds was the highest difference I obsereved in my application)*
+- 0.001ms gain during a single iteration for a 170byte buffer doesn't seem like much but you can try to run the program with a higher `_iterations` value and bigger buffer sizes and you'll see this difference could add up to **tens of seconds**.
+You should keep in mind the number of concurrent encryption/decryption your application will have to do.
+On slower hardware you'd see the gap widen even more *(11.2 seconds was the highest difference I obsereved in my application)*

+Ping me on [Twitter (@dNetGuru)](https://twitter.com/dNetGuru) if you had any questions/suggestions etc.